CodeChain-io/codechain-docs/docs/index.md

 - [codechain-exchange](https://gitter.im/CodeChain-io/codechain-exchange): the exchange where various trades of assets can be made.

 If you are not sure of which room is suitable for your topic, go to [Lobbby](https://gitter.im/CodeChain-io/Lobby) and make your inquiries there.

+### How do I report bugs?

+If you have questions whether something is a bug or not, please use our gitter-rooms to ask questions first.
+If you are certain that something is a bug, please report it as an issue at CodeChain's [git page](https://github.com/CodeChain-io).
+For security issues, please email us at security@codechain.io.